Welcome Coach ,

 The ASCA Magazine is published 6 times per year and features in-depth interviews from respected coaches on stroke training, technique, sample workouts and much more.

-The ASCA Newsletter is a black-and-white monthly publication, which provides up to date information on the coaching profession, awards, and compensation.
+The ASCA Newsletter is an online, monthly publication, which provides up to date information on the coaching profession, awards, and compensation.

 Journal of Swimming Research